grantgolden13/library/README.md

 # project-library

-	Recreating TOP's Project Library using Classes as opposed to object constructors
+	A simple library application made with object constructors in JS.